California employees who are fired or laid off have the right to sue their employers for wrongful termination in certain situations, including

 - termination for whistleblower activities,

-- termination for exercising your rights under the Fair Employment and Housing Act or for protected political activities, and
+- termination for exercising your rights under the Fair Employment and Housing Act or for protected political activities,

 - WARN Act violations (in cases involving mass layoffs).